Odin-SMR/hermod/Documentation/odin.hermod.rst

 Installation in Production environment
 ______________________________________

-Released packages can be installed in the production enviroment by using Python's ``easy_install`` utility.
+Released packages can be installed in the production environment by using Python's ``easy_install`` utility.

 Packages can be installed either into the system environment or into a virtual python environment.
-(Preferrably the virtual enviroment to not clutter the system installation)
+(Preferably the virtual environment to not clutter the system installation)

 .. code-block:: txt